palladius/gemini-cli-commands-demo/README.md

+This is Riccardo clone of the amazing Paul Datta repo in https://github.com/pauldatta/gemini-cli-commands-demo

 # Gemini CLI: Prompt-Driven Sub-Agent Orchestrator

 This project is a proof-of-concept demonstrating a sub-agent orchestration system built entirely within the Gemini CLI using its native features.
 It uses a filesystem-as-state architecture, managed by a suite of prompt-driven custom commands, to orchestrate complex, asynchronous tasks performed by specialized AI agents.